The classification of 2-reflective modular forms: Application: automorphic correction of hyperbolic 2-reflective lattices

 \section{Application: automorphic correction of hyperbolic 2-reflective lattices}

-An even lattice $S$ of signature $(1,n)$ is called hyperbolic 2-reflective if the subgroup generated by $2$-reflections is of finite index in the orthogonal group of $S$, i.e., $W^{(2)}=\latt{\sigma_r: r\in S, r^2=-2}< \Orth(S)$ is of finite index.
+An even lattice $S$ of signature $(1,n)$ is called hyperbolic 2-reflective if the subgroup generated by $2$-reflections is of finite index in the orthogonal group of $S$, i.e.

+is of finite index.
 The lattice $S$ is called hyperbolic reflective if the subgroup generated by all reflections has finite index in $\Orth(S)$.
 Hyperbolic reflective lattices are closely related to reflective modular forms.
 In \cite[Theorem 12.1]{Bor98}, Borcherds proved that if the lattice $U\oplus S$ has a reflective (resp. $2$-reflective) modular form with a Weyl vector of positive norm then $S$ is hyperbolic reflective (resp. $2$-reflective).

-Hyperbolic 2-reflective lattices are of a special interest because of its close connection with the theory of K3-surfaces.
+Hyperbolic 2-reflective lattices are of a special interest because of its close connection with the theory of K3 surfaces.
 The classification of such lattices is now available thanks to the work of Nikulin and Vinberg (see \cite{Nik81} for $n\geq 4$, \cite{Nik84} for $n=2$, \cite{Vin07} for $n=3$, and a survey \cite{Bel16}).
 Table \ref{tab:hyperbolic} gives the number of hyperbolic 2-reflective lattices of fixed rank.
 The models of all these lattices can be found in \cite[\S 3.2]{GN18}.
 For $\rank(S)=10$, we need to add the lattice $U\oplus D_4\oplus 4A_1$ to the table in \cite[\S 3.2]{GN18}.

 In \cite{Bor00}, Borcherds suggested that interesting hyperbolic reflective lattices should be associated to reflective modular forms.
-In view of this suggestion, Gritsenko and Nikulin considered the following automorphic correction of hyperbolic $2$-reflective lattices in \cite{GN18}.
+In view of this suggestion, Gritsenko and Nikulin \cite{GN18} considered the following automorphic correction of hyperbolic $2$-reflective lattices.

 \begin{definition} Let $S$ be a hyperbolic $2$-reflective lattice.
 If there exists a positive integer $m$ such that $U(m)\oplus S$ has a $2$-reflective modular form, then we say that $S$ has an automorphic correction. \end{definition}